Customizing compliance results

-- On the Custom ID Mappings tab, click Create Custom ID.
+- On the Custom ID Mappings tab, click the Import button.

 - In the New Custom ID window, enter a Name and Description.

-- Click Select File and locate the custom ID mapping file.
+- Click Browse and locate the custom ID mapping file.

-- Click Save.
-Your custom ID will now show under Custom ID Mappings and be available in the Advanced Settings section when you create a new Compliance report.
+- Click Import.
+Your custom ID will now show under Custom ID Mappings and be available in the Advanced Settings section when you create a new Compliance assessment.

 Use the following file format for a custom ID mapping: Rule id|custom id

-A report can only have a single custom ID mapping associated with it; however, it can have multiple benchmarks and custom checks.
-When selecting the benchmarks and custom checks, be aware that a report is targeted to a single action group.
+An assessment can only have a single custom ID mapping associated with it; however, it can have multiple standards and custom checks.
+When selecting the standards and custom checks, be aware that an assessment is targeted to a single action group.